-agency has an express pre-appearance rule (though presumably if an attorney self-reported discipline at the outset, as required, an ALJ could deny that attorney the right to appear before either agency).
-The primary reciprocal discipline rules of the two agencies are similar, but each agency adds distinct reciprocal discipline rules.
-DHS includes a reciprocal discipline rule with EOIR, consistent with its general coordination with that agency, as well as a reciprocal discipline rule (incorporated via EOIR) for a lawyer found to have provided ineffective assistance of counsel by a court or ALJ in an immigration proceeding, if a disciplinary complaint concerning the matter is subsequently filed.
-SSA has a rule providing guidance to a Hearing Officer tasked with considering reciprocal discipline was imposed solely for "administrative reasons" such as failure to pay dues or complete CLE requirements.
+223The DHS self-reporting rule states: "a practitioner must notify DHS disciplinary counsel if the agency has an express pre-appearance rule (though presumably if an attorney self-reported discipline at the outset, as required, an ALJ could deny that attorney the right to appear before either agency).
+The primary reciprocal discipline rules of the two agencies are similar, 224 but each agency adds distinct reciprocal discipline rules.
+DHS includes a reciprocal discipline rule with EOIR, consistent with its general coordination with that agency, 225 as well as a reciprocal discipline rule (incorporated via EOIR) for a lawyer found to have provided ineffective assistance of counsel by a court or ALJ in an immigration proceeding, if a disciplinary complaint concerning the matter is subsequently filed.
+226 SSA has a rule providing guidance to a Hearing Officer tasked with considering reciprocal discipline.
+227 The rule permits the Hearing Officer not to disqualify the practitioner if the prior discipline was imposed solely for "administrative reasons" such as failure to pay dues or complete CLE requirements.
 On the other hand, the rule permits the Hearing Officer to disqualify the practitioner regardless of how long the other imposed discipline lasts, and also directs the Hearing Officer not to "re-examine or revise the factual or legal conclusions that led to the disbarment, suspension, or disqualification."

-That last aspect of the SSA rule, relating to whether in effect a practitioner can collaterally challenge before the agency discipline previously imposed by another disciplinary authority, raises potential due process questions.
-DHS pointed out that it has long been guided by practitioner has been ... suspended or disbarred by, or while a disciplinary investigation or proceeding is pending has resigned from, the highest court of any State, possession, territory, or Commonwealth of the United States, or the District of Columbia, or any Federal court; or placed on an interim suspension pending a final resolution of the underlying disciplinary matter."
+228 practitioner has been ... suspended or disbarred by, or while a disciplinary investigation or proceeding is pending has resigned from, the highest court of any State, possession, territory, or Commonwealth of the United States, or the District of Columbia, or any Federal court; or placed on an interim suspension pending a final resolution of the underlying disciplinary matter."
 8 C.F.R. § 292.3(c)(4); see also 8 C.F.R. § 1003.103(c) (EOIR).
 SSA divides the self-reporting duty into three separate rules.
-20 C.F.R. § 404.1740(b)(7) (stating that a representative must disclose "whether the representative is or has been disbarred or suspended from any bar or court to which he or she was previously admitted to practice"); 20 C.F.R. § 404.1740(b)(8) (stating that a representative must disclose "whether the representative is or has been disqualified from participating in or appearing before any Federal program or agency"); 20 C.F.R. § 404.1740(b)(9) (stating that a representative the representative has been disqualified from participating in or appearing before any Federal program or agency"); 20 C.F.R. § 404.1740(b)(9) (stating that a representative from practice or suspended by a professional licensing authority for reasons that reflect on the person's character, integrity, judgment, reliability, or fitness to serve as a fiduciary").
+20 C.F.R. § 404.1740(b)(7) (stating that a representative must disclose "whether the representative is or has been disbarred or suspended from any bar or court to which he or she was previously admitted to practice"); 20 C.F.R. § 404.1740(b)(8) (stating that a representative must disclose "whether the representative is or has been disqualified from participating in or appearing before any Federal program or agency"); 20 C.F.R. § 404.1740(b)(9) (stating that a representative must disclose "whether the representative has been removed from practice or suspended by a professional licensing authority for reasons that reflect on the person's character, integrity, judgment, reliability, or fitness to serve as a fiduciary").